 Since taking over as Director of Athletics at Campbell University in July 2011, Bob Roller has led a department that has reached new heights in academics, facility construction, fund raising and competition.

-In the past two years, the funding and construction for the completion of the West grandstand and state-of-the-art press box at Barker-Lane Stadium for football and lacrosse has been completed.
-Jim Perry Stadium was constructed this past year, named for the CU alum and major league all-star, and was dedicated during the season when the Camels were nationally ranked and won a school-record 49 baseball games.
+In the past three years, the funding and construction for the completion of the West grandstand and state-of-the-art press box at Barker-Lane Stadium for football and lacrosse has been completed.
+Jim Perry Stadium was constructed in 2013 and named for the CU alum and major league all-star.
+Since its dedication, the Camels have won two Big South baseball championships and earned a spot in the 2014 NCAA Columbia Regional.

 Amanda Littlejohn Stadium, home of the Campbell softball team, was opened in 2012.
 During that same year, Roller helped lead the fund-raising drive that saw the construction of lights at Barker-Lane Stadium and dedication ceremonies for the new Irwin Belk Track and Clarence Roberts Field.

 The construction of a new strength training facility at Barker-Lane Stadium is underway and preparations are being made for a new clubhouse and office complex at Jim Perry Stadium.

 In his tenure, Roller has hired Mike Minter as head football coach and Kevin McGeehan to lead the men’s basketball program.

 Roller was the driving force behind the creation of The CAMMY’S, Campbell’s multi-media awards show for student-athletes.
 Working directly with the Student-Athlete Advisory Committee, the CAMMY’S has become widely recognized as one of the finest events of its kind.